Atlin Lake

 Atlin Lake (Áa Tlein) is the largest natural lake in the Canadian province of British Columbia.
 The lake is 6.44 km wide and 137 km long.
 The northern tip of the lake is in the Yukon, as is Little Atlin Lake.
 However, most of the lake lies within the Atlin District of British Columbia.
-Atlin Lake is generally considered to be the source of the Yukon River although it is drained via the short Atlin River into Tagish Lake.
+Atlin Lake is generally considered to be the source of the Yukon River.
+However, it is drained via the short Atlin River into Tagish Lake.
 Atlin Lake was named by the Tlingit First Nation people of the region.